Got a high school senior with a passion for business? Then you’ll want to look at Babson College.

 Focus on Entrepreneurship

-At Babson, entrepreneurship studies is in the mix from the get-go.
+At Babson business school, entrepreneurship studies is in the mix from the get-go.
 It starts with a required first-year program, called Foundations of Management and Entrepreneurship (FME), that immerses students in starting and running a business.

 In fact, 100 percent of first-year students at Babson will launch a business in the FME program, explains Minden.

 “From the first day of class, they’re learning about entrepreneurship and about creating a business.
 Usually, this kind of experience comes at the end of a business program.
 But we’ve turned that on its head.”

 After writing a business plan and developing a product or service, first-year students are given $3,000 to launch their idea.
 At the end of the year, any profits are donated to area organizations.

 “We’re going to teach you business, but we’re going to teach you business in a way that you’ve never thought about,” Minden notes.
 “There is a lot of creative thinking, risk taking, and a big part of our curriculum is the liberal arts.”
 About 50 percent of the degree program is in the liberal arts.

 More specifically, during their first two years, students take FME, plus broad-based business classes that give them an understanding of most every aspect of business.
 By junior year, they’re ready to specialize and can pick from 27 concentrations.
 Think of these like minors; they range from economics, finance, and marketing to the literary, visual arts, and environmental sustainability.